Ambroise Pare Society (OMFS Interest Group)

 The Disabilities Interest Group is a student run organization that aims to promote awareness and interest in disabilities among medical professionals through education, advocacy, and service.
 Disabilities have relevance in all areas of medicine and impact patient care in all settings.
 As a result, it is essential to enhance knowledge and competence in this area in order to improve health care for people who have disabilities.
 We hope to contribute to this effort by providing opportunities for students to learn more about disabilities!

 The Emergency Medicine Interest Group at the University of Connecticut was created several years ago to stimulate interest and expose students to the exciting world of emergency medicine early in their careers.
 Meetings are held monthly at various faculty residences and follow a basic format.
 The evening begins with socializing and dinner followed by one to two interactive case presentations by senior students and finally a short talk by an emergency medicine physician.
 These meetings are a great opportunity to eat, learn, and communicate with people who know a great deal about the field.
 Members of the EMIG are also responsible for planning skills laboratories, mentoring opportunities, and organizing our annual Wilderness Medicine Symposium, where students have the opportunity to learn about triaging patients in the field, assembling appropriate medical packs, and splinting.
-Currently the EMIG has no administrative board, but is a collaborative effort between many students and emergency physicians under the direction of Tom Regan M.D., Director of Education for Emergency Medicine.
+The EMIG is a collaborative effort between many students and emergency physicians under the direction of Tom Regan M.D., Director of Education for Emergency Medicine.
 Membership is not limited to those planning a career in Emergency Medicine.
 All students at the UConn School of Medicine are invited and encouraged to attend the meetings.

 More information can be found on the website.